swcarpentry/make-novice/_episodes/02-makefiles.md

 ~~~
 {: .output}

-If we run `dats` again,
+If we run `dats` again, then Make will see that the dependencies (isles.dat
+and abyss.dat) are already up to date.
+Given the target `dats` has no actions, there is `nothing to be done`:
 ~~~
 $ make dats
 ~~~
 {: .bash}

-then Make sees that the data files exist:

 ~~~
 make: Nothing to be done for `dats'.
 ~~~
 {: .output}

 Our Makefile now looks like this: